Threeeyeking/prototype-3d-racer/README.md

 * Javascript
 * HTML
-* Currently bein built on phaser 3 framework, but subject to change.
+* Currently being built on phaser 3 framework, but subject to change.

 ## Sole Contributor